xqzv/geospatial-data-analysis/README.md

 Urban density and policing strategies are inextricably linked, yet comparing distinct metropolitan models like New York and Los Angeles is difficult due to fragmented data standards.

-**Density Crime Analysis** unifies over a decade of arrest records from NYPD and LAPD into a standardized, interactive intelligence platform.
+**Geospatial Data Analysis** unifies over a decade of arrest records from NYPD and LAPD into a standardized, interactive intelligence platform.
 It enables policy makers, journalists, and researchers to:

 *   **Audit Enforcement**: Compare arrest rates normalized by population density across disparate urban environments.
 *   **Identify Bias**: Visualize demographic disparities and enforcement patterns across different geographies.